 Eating breakfast regularly may also help students maintain a healthy weight.
 According to a study published in “Public Health Nutrition,” children who skipped breakfast in the morning were more likely to overeat and have a lower overall diet quality than children who ate breakfast every day.
 This led to increased body mass index, or BMI, measurements.

 While eating any breakfast is better than skipping breakfast altogether, some choices are better than others.
 Carbohydrate-only breakfasts, such as bagels and toast, can give energy for one to two hours, while complete breakfasts that contain a balance of protein, fat and carbohydrates can keep blood sugar levels steady for hours, according to MealsMatter.org.
 Try some toast with peanut butter and a piece of fruit or cereal with milk and glass of 100 percent fruit juice.
 If you have time, make an omelet with cheese, broccoli and some turkey bacon.

 - BreakfastFirst.org: The Benefits of Breakfast: Health and Academics

 - Public Health Nutrition: Breakfast Skipping is Associated with Differences in Meal Patterns, Macronutrient Intakes and Overweight Among Pre-school Children

 - Journal of the American Dietetic Association: Breakfast Habits, Nutritional Status, Body Weight, and Academic Performance in Children and Adolescents

 - Archives of Pediatrics and Adolescent Medicine: The Relationship of School Breakfast to Psychosocial and Academic Functioning: Cross-Sectional and Longitudinal Observations in an Inner-City School Sample

-- Physiology and Behavior: The Influence of the Glycaemic Load of Breakfast on the Behaviour of Children in School
+- Physiology and Behavior: The Influence of the Glycemic Load of Breakfast on the Behavior of Children in School